zrjohnson3/SmartMealAI/doc/UserResearch.md

   - Team Action (if any):

 - Qiang Dong Observation:
-  - Observation Statement:
+  - Observation Statement:High demand exists for automated features that simplify meal planning and grocery shopping among busy individuals.
-  - Supporting Data:
+  - Supporting Data: Multiple survey respondents emphasized their busy schedules and lack of time for meal planning, expressing strong interest in features like automated grocery lists and custom meal planning.
-  - Team Action (if any):
+  - Team Action (if any): We can consider enhancing the automation capabilities of SmartMeal AI, particularly around meal planning and grocery shopping, to cater to this busy demographic.

 - Samuel Raheb Observation:
   - Observation Statement: Most people want to lose or gain weight